kevin-44/WAX_ExpressTrade_Integration/README.md

 ### Enable 2FA (Two-Factor Authentication)

-Some [endpoints](https://github.com/OPSkins/trade-opskins-api) and [WAX ExpressTrade](https://trade.opskins.com) itself require **2FA** (*Two-Factor Authentication*) to be enabled on your account, you can do this with the help of your mobile device and the Google Authenticator app; however, it is recommended that you use any other app (this could also be a browser extension for instance - [Authenticator](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?utm_source=chrome-ntp-icon) is recommended) that shows you your `secret` as it is also required.
+Some [endpoints](https://github.com/OPSkins/trade-opskins-api) and [WAX ExpressTrade](https://trade.opskins.com) itself require **2FA** (*Two-Factor Authentication*) to be enabled on your account, you can do this with the help of your mobile device and the Google Authenticator app; however, it is recommended that you use a different app (this could also be a browser extension, such as [Authenticator](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?utm_source=chrome-ntp-icon) - highly recommended!) that shows you your `secret` as it is also required.

 Go to your [OPSkins account security page](https://opskins.com/?loc=store_account#collapseSec) and press the `Enable Two-Factor Authentication` button: